elifirem/LargePD_CNV/README.md

 # LARGE-PD CNV

-This repository contains the scripts for Quality Control (QC) steps and CNV calling from the study: "Genome-wide Analysis of Copy Number Variation in Latin American Parkinson’s Disease Patients" using [LARGE-PD](https://large-pd.org/) cohort
+This repository contains the scripts for Quality Control (QC) steps and CNV calling from the study: [Genome-wide Analysis of Copy Number Variation in Latin American Parkinson’s Disease Patients](https://www.medrxiv.org/content/10.1101/2020.05.29.20100859v2) using [LARGE-PD](https://large-pd.org/) cohort

 **Usage**: